Faculty and Staff

 104 Smith Hall

 Carlton Copeland is a lecturer of Music at the John M. Long School of Music.
-His duties include teaching music education courses, teaching applied voice lessons, and directing the Troy University Gospel Singers (TUGS).
+His duties include teaching music education courses, applied voice, and directing the Troy University Gospel Singers (TUGS) and the vocal jazz ensemble frequency.
 He holds degrees from Florida State University and Troy University.

 Mr. Copeland has taught grades seven through twelve in the Alabama public school system.
 In addition to his public school teaching experience, Mr. Copeland has served in church music for over a decade.